 Furthermore, you will gain vocational qualifications strengthening the link with industry and have the opportunity to undertake voluntary work placement modules, which are part of the optional curriculum and improve your employability.

-During the first year, you will study four core modules - The Making of Modern Sport, Sport and Society, Introduction to Physical Education and an Introduction to Exercise Leadership and Gym Orientation.
+You will study four core modules - The Making of Modern Sport, Sport and Society, Introduction to Physical Education and an Introduction to Exercise Leadership and Gym Orientation.
 In addition, you choose one elective from a range of choices that includes modules in Coaching Pedagogy, Sporting Infrastructure, Introduction to Sport Business Management or a language.

-In Year 2, you’ll spend time in a school on a compulsory placement.
+You’ll spend time in a school on a compulsory placement.
 The second year comprises three core modules in Sports Issues and Ethics, Applied Principles of Teaching Physical Education and Health and Fitness.
 Relevant optional and elective modules include Sport Business Marketing, Sociological Issues in Disability Sport, The Right to Play, Managing Sports Events, Sports Development in Action or Work to Learn.

-In the third year, you may take the opportunity to gain invaluable experience in the sports sector by undertaking a work placement year and then completing your academic programme the following year.
+You may take the opportunity to gain invaluable experience in the sports sector by undertaking a work placement year and then completing your academic programme the following year.
 Using the optional placement year extends the development of a professional approach and the successes after graduation.

 Alternatively, you can move directly into the final year to complete the three-year programme.
 In your final year, you can study one core module in Personal Training.
 You can then choose options from a Sport and Politics, Sport in the Global Village, Contemporary Issues in Physical Education, Careers in Sport, The Sporting Image, Sport and Identity, Brands in the 21st Century Sport, Sport, Equity and Inclusion or Industry Based Experience.